Gear Config

 Expansion Cards

 For example, if you have an expansion card that has 4 HDMI ports and 4 DisplayPort ports, you will see two tables at the bottom of the Gear Config Pane.
-The orange title for both will be the expansion card model and index ( e.g. “Expansion Card (1)”).
-The blue title will be the port group name (e.g. “Video (HDMI Out)”) like normal.
+The expansion card header for both will show the card model and index (e.g., “4K60 Tri-Combo Output (1)”).
+Below that, the port group name (e.g., “Video (HDMI Out)”) is shown as normal.

-The second table will have the same orange title (“Expansion Card (1)”) but the blue title will be different (“Video (DisplayPort Out)”).
+The second table will have the same expansion card header but a different port group name (“Video (DisplayPort Out)”).
 This indicates that both of these tables are part of the same expansion card but have different port groups.

 If Group Expansion Ports is disabled or the gear item does not have expansion cards, instead the ports will be grouped together, ignoring the expansion card details.
 In the above example, the 4 HDMI and 4 DisplayPort ports would join any other ports on the gear item or other expansion cards in one HDMI out and one DisplayPort out table.